prolesoft/marxist.space/README.md

 A [ProleSoft](https://prolesoft.github.io) project.

+### Abandoned

+Please feel free to fork, use the db in your own project, or do whatever you want; I'm archiving this because I don't have the time to maintain it.

 ## Adding Resources

 First please search `db.yml` to make sure what you want to add isn't already in